 Thank you for your interest in the Beth Israel Deaconess Medical Center Harvard Psychiatry Residency Training Program.
 This fall, we will begin accepting applications for PGY 1 residency positions that begin in June 2024.

-In accordance with guidelines developed by our professional organization, we will be offering remote interviews through a virtual platform during the 2021-22 interview season.
-We regret that we will not be able to host applicants for a visit to our campus to experience the atmosphere of collaboration and scholarship that we believe provides our residents with an ideal environment for thriving during their training.
-However, we think that this will be the best method for maintaining equity in the process.
+In accordance with guidelines developed by our professional organization, since 2020 we have conducted interviews by online video conference only.
+Though we felt that this was the best way to maintain safety and equity in the context of the COVID pandemic, we understand the value in allowing applicants a chance to a visit our campus to experience the atmosphere of collaboration and scholarship that we believe provides our residents with an ideal environment for thriving during their training.

 We invite you to take advantage of the materials posted on our website to get a feel for the program, including our video tour, and to reach out to any of the program directors or residents if you have questions.